 - Trial by judge or jury – Appear on your court day at 2 p.m.If you are entering a plea of “Not Guilty”, you will speak to the prosecutor about a trial date or any other recommendation that he might make to the court to prevent you from having to go to trial.

-- Continuance/Extensions:If you need to reset a court date or need extra time to comply with a court order, you may mail a request to the judge, or appear in person on Tuesday or Thursday afternoons at 2 p.m...
+- Continuance/Extensions:If you need to reset a court date or need extra time to comply with a court order, you may mail a request to the judge, or appear in person on the first three weeks of the month on Tuesday or Thursday afternoons at 2 p.m...

-Unable to Pay: If you owe fines and fees and are unable to pay, you may appear on Tuesday or Thursday at 2 p.m. and ask the judge to assess your ability to pay and offer other options to satisfy your fines.
+Unable to Pay: If you owe fines and fees and are unable to pay, you may appear on Tuesday or Thursday at 2 p.m. the first three weeks of the month and ask the judge to assess your ability to pay and offer other options to satisfy your fines.

 Handling of Juvenile Cases (16 years old or younger)